Enhancing Health Literacy

 The impact of health literacy has been researched extensively.
 Poor health literacy leads to poor compliance with treatment plans, higher risks of hospital readmission, and even a higher risk of death after discharge.
 One study of elderly patients found a 5-year mortality rate of 39.4% in patients with inadequate health literacy versus only 18.9% in those who understood their conditions well.

-If can be difficult for patients to comprehend medical topics and achieve good health literacy at the best of times.
-Hospitalization — one of the primary times patients are taught by healthcare providers — is also inherently one of the hardest times to learn.
+It can be difficult for patients to comprehend medical topics and achieve good health literacy at the best of times.
+Hospitalization — one of the primary times patients are taught by healthcare providers — is inherently one of the hardest times to learn.

 Pain, fear, illness, stress, and many medications interfere with understanding and recall.
-Some conditions — like head injuries — directly inhibit cognitive functioning.
+Some conditions, like head injuries, directly inhibit cognitive functioning, hindering comprehension.
 Whether patients are facing a new diagnosis, surgery, or critical illness, there is often a lot of information to cover.
 The amount of information itself can be overwhelming, creating another barrier.

 Further blocks to understanding can include: